 - Remove the strip from the closed canister and use it as soon as possible.
 Immediately close the canister tightly after removing the required number of strip(s).
-Completely immerse the reagent areas of the strip in fresh, well-mixed urine and immediately remove the strip to avoid dissolving the reagents.
+Completely immerse the reagent areas of the strip in fresh, wellmixed urine and immediately remove the strip to avoid dissolving the reagents.
 See illustration 1 below. - 2.
 While removing the strip from the urine, run the edge of the strip against the rim of the urine container to remove excess urine.
-Hold the strip in a horizontal position and bring the edge of the strip into contact with an absorbent material (e.g. a paper towel) to avoid soiling hands with urine.
-See illustration 2 below. - Compare the reagent areas to the corresponding color blocks on the canister label at the specified times.
+Hold the strip in a horizontal position and bring the edge of the strip into contact with an absorbent material (e.g. a paper towel) to avoid mixing chemicals from adjacent reagent areas and/or soiling hands with urine.
+See illustration 2 below. - Compare the reagent areas to the corresponding color blocks on the canister label.
 Hold the strip close to the color blocks and match carefully.
 See illustration 3 below.